 Megan has had a long involvement in Antarctic Soil Research, having had 19 field trips to “the ice” since 1990.
 First undertaking her Antarctic “apprenticeship” with Graeme Claridge and Iain Campbell, she has since had a long Antarctic research collaboration with Landcare Research and the USDA.

-Megan has served two terms as Chairperson of the Department of Earth and Ocean Sciences at the University of Waikato, two terms on the Waikato Conservation Board (including one as Chair), and she is currently a Director of the QEII National Trust.
+Megan served two terms as Chairperson of the Department of Earth and Ocean Sciences at the University of Waikato, two terms on the Waikato Conservation Board (including one as Chair), and two terms as a Director of the QEII National Trust.
 She is an Honorary life member of the Hamilton Junior Naturalists Club.
 Megan is married to Errol Balks, a land surveyor, and has one adult son.
-Megan and Errol own a small hill country sheep farm on the lower slopes of Mt Pirongia which includes over 20 ha of QEII covenanted lowland forest, thus Megan spends much of her weekends killing gorse and possums!
-Other interests include wool crafts, landscape art and photography, gardening, and NZ flora, fauna, and geology.
+Megan and Errol own a small hill country sheep farm on the lower slopes of Mt Pirongia which includes over 20 ha of QEII covenanted lowland forest.
+Other interests include wool crafts, landscape art and photography, gardening, NZ flora, fauna, and geology.

 Megan is a Fellow of the New Zealand Society of Soil Science, and was honoured as the NZSSS Norm Taylor Memorial lecturer in 2008 (the first women to achieve either of those awards).
 Megan returned to the NZSSS Council after a break of 15 years (having formerly served on Council from 1991-7).
 Megan hopes to contribute her skills and energy to helping the NZSSS ensure the strength of New Zealand soil science and to promote the widest possible understanding and appreciation of the importance, and intrinsic interest and beauty, of our soil resource.